 - Arrogant as a cliff. 🏞️

-5. Arrogant as a cat with a prize
+5. As arrogant as a cat with a prize

 Meaning: Someone who is smug and proud of their achievements, even if they are insignificant.